 The ingredients for these vegan burrito bowls are pretty simple and I’ve created recipes for Chipotle cilantro lime rice, tofu sofritas and the corn salsa so they really do taste like the real deal!

-cilantro lime rice or brown rice – make my cilantro lime rice for a true Chipotle copycat or use brown rice… it’s still delicious!
-Cauliflower rice would make for a great low-carb option.
+- cilantro lime rice or brown rice – make my cilantro lime rice for a true Chipotle copycat or use brown rice… it’s still delicious!
+Cilantro lime cauliflower rice would make for a great low-carb option.

-guacamole – you can make your own (I love my healthy guacamole that’s made with frozen peas) or use store-bought.
+- guacamole – you can make your own (I love my green pea guacamole that’s made with frozen peas or this traditional guacamole) or use store-bought.
 It’s not a burrito bowl without guac is it?!